GRADUATE PROGRAM GUIDELINES

 - Students must maintain an overall GPA of 3.0 and will be notified by the Graduate School if their GPA falls below 3.0 for any term.
 The cumulative GPA must be at or above 3.0 before the final exam can be taken.
 Grades C (=2.0) or below cannot be used as graduate credit.

 - Candidates must complete one term of service as a Graduate Teaching Assistant before graduation.
 This is considered a valuable experience and an integral part of training towards a higher degree.

 The Graduate Committee will conduct the final examination.
 Substitutions may be made if approved by the Program and Graduate School.

 The student must contact members of the committee to arrange the date, time, and place of the defense, and then schedule the exam with the Graduate School not less than two weeks before the examination.
+These guidelines will help you through the process.
 One copy of the pre-text pages of the thesis must be submitted to the Graduate School.
 Copies of the thesis should be distributed to all committee members, two weeks prior to the exam.
 All members of the graduate committee should be physically present at the required graduate exam (for exceptions, see Remote Participation requirements).

 The first part of the exam is the thesis presentation portion and is open to anyone.
 After the thesis seminar and open questions, the committee and student will continue in closed session with the oral examination of the thesis work and its relationship to microbiology.

 - The decision on the outcome of the exam will be based on a Scoring Guide rubric.
 The committee will use this form to evaluate the student's performance (with specific reference to rubric items) at the conclusion of the defense.